A chance sighting

 by Sarah P

-On April 26, 2011, in Kitchener, Ontario, I was walking down a path in my residential neighborhood.
+I was walking down a path in my residential neighborhood in Kitchener, Ontario.

 This path is beside a small stream near a small storm drain/marshy area.
 To one side of the stream is a row of houses and to the other side are train tracks still frequently used.